velvetkevorkian/BracketsAsciiFonts/readme.md

 #ASCII Art for Brackets
-A Brackets extension for using ASCII art for cool lettering, [using patorjk's figlet.js](https://github.com/patorjk/figlet.js).
+A [Brackets](http://brackets.io/) extension for using ASCII art for cool lettering, [using patorjk's `figlet.js`](https://github.com/patorjk/figlet.js).
 All the good stuff is his; all the dumb mistakes are mine.
 There probably are some, since this is my first time using node.js for anything.
 Feel free to file bugs and/or feature requests and I'll see what I can do.

 ##Why?